Chengdu to Jiuzhaigou

 Then we went on the G213 highway, I believe, passing through some beautiful valleys.

 Saw this from the bus and quickly snapped a couple of pictures.
 Not sure what this is though.
 I wonder if it is part of the Erwang (二王廟) Temple?

-Getting close to Dujiangyan(都江堰).
-Maybe because of the close proximity of the Dujiangyan Irrigation, security here seemed heighten.
+Getting closer to Dujiangyan(都江堰).
+Maybe because of the close proximity of the Dujiangyan Irrigation, security here seemed tight.

 A statue of Da Yu (大禹) standing tall in the center of town.

 Da Yu the Great was said to have been born here.
 He was a legendary ruler famed for his introduction of flood control in ancient China.

 The city of Dujianyan was heavily destroyed in the Wenchuan Earthquake (汶川地震) in 2008.
 The whole city has been rebuilt with funding contributed by other provinces.